-Once you could find pianos just about anywhere, but not so much nowadays.
-Baby grands, little spinets, and the upright have been replaced by smaller much smaller and fully featured digital instruments, and some keyboard facsimiles are even playable on a simple tablet screen.
+Once you could find wooden pianos in use just about anywhere, but not so much nowadays.
+Baby grands, little spinets, and the upright have been replaced by much smaller, lighter, and fully-featured digital instruments.
+These days, some keyboard facsimiles are even playable on a simple tablet screen.

 What becomes of those bulky and very heavy acoustic pianos which are so hard to dispose of?
-If they aren’t gathering dust in the living room unused, many times they are abandoned somewhere or simply left behind when a family moves.
+If they aren’t gathering dust in the living room unused, many times these instruments are abandoned somewhere or simply left behind when a family moves.

-All the images are available on paper, canvas, or metal.
+I hope you enjoy this little favorite niche effort of mine.
+All the images are available on paper, canvas, or metal with free shipping. ~Andy